rsksmart/liquidity-provider-server/integration/Readme.md

 # Liquidity Provider Server Integration Test
 ## How to run
+There are two ways of running this tests:
-To run this test you need to have the same environment variables that you have when you run the LPS.
+1. **Test instance**: to run this test you need to have the same environment variables that you have when you run the LPS.
+The test will start a LPS instance, connect to the blockchains and perform the validations, once the integration test are done, the instance of the LPS is terminated.
+This option is activated by setting `lps.useTestInstance` to true in config file.
+2. **Running instance**: this option doesn't start a LPS instance, it assumes that the url provided is a running instance of the LPS.
+This is useful to run the integration test against a deployed LPS in mainnet or testnet.
+This option is activated by setting `lps.useTestInstance` to false in config file.

 Also, you need a Bitcoin node available to listen to the network and perform the transactions simulating the user and a RSK node to do the same thing, in the case of the RSK node, it **must have enabled the websocket connections** so the test can listen properly for the events.

 You can run the test with the following command:
 ```
     go tool test2json -t <compiled test file> -test.v -test.paniconexit0 -test.run ^\QTestIntegrationTestSuite\E$
 ```
-The test will start a LPS instance, connect to the blockchains and perform the validations, once the integration test are done, the instance of the LPS is terminated.

 All the accounts and wallets that you provide to perform the integration test must have balance to do the proper transactions.

 ## Configuration